peteroneilljr/orbit-normarlize-member-data/README.md

 ## Parameters

 - `--field`: This should be *location* or *company*
-- `--new`: This is what all the members will be updated to
+- `--new`: The value to set for any matching members
-- Arguements: every space separated string passed after the command will be added to the search list
+- Arguments: every space-separated string passed after the command will be added to the search list

 - `ORBIT_API_KEY`: Set your Orbit API key as an environment variable
 - `ORBIT_WORKSPACE_ID`: Set the Orbit workspace ID you want to modify